hocuscodus/qed-lang/faq.md

 # Who are you?

 My name is Martin Savage.
 My background story is pretty common.
 I grew up in [Sainte-Marthe-sur-le-Lac](https://en.wikipedia.org/wiki/Sainte-Marthe-sur-le-Lac,_Quebec) where I had a very happy childhood.
-Then I went to school (up to B.Sc.
-[Université de Sherbrooke](https://www.usherbrooke.ca/about/)) where I learned to read, write and count.
+Then I went to school where I learned to read, write and count.

 I started programming as a young teen and as far as I recall, have done personal research on programming ever since.